dustywhite7/pythonMikkeli/courseSlides/3 - Functions.md

 <br>

 - We can use functions inside of functions
-- Use small functions to build part of a whole
+- Use small functions to build components of a larger function
 - We can even use functions **recursively**

 ---